narangmayank/xiao_nrf52840_matter_demo/README.md

 ### Prepare the hardware

 Attach the XIAO nRF52840 Sense Board to Grove base board and connect the Grove ove RGB LED ring to D2 pin extension.
-Once done, the matter light node hardware will look like below,
+Once done, the matter light node hardware would look like below,

 ![Matter Light Node](media/matter_light_node.jpg)